RapidAI/RapidOCR/docs/README_en.md

 ## Acknowledgements
 - Many thanks to [DeliciaLaniD](https://github.com/DeliciaLaniD) for fixing the misplaced start position of scan animation in ocrweb.
-- Many thanks to [zhsunlight](https://github.com/zhsunlight) for the suggestion about parametric call GPU inference.
+- Many thanks to [zhsunlight](https://github.com/zhsunlight) for the suggestion about parameterized call GPU reasoning and the careful and thoughtful testing.
+- Many thanks to [lzh111222334](https://github.com/lzh111222334) for fixing some bugs of rec preprocessing under python version.

 ## Authorization
 - The copyright of the OCR model belongs to Baidu, and the copyright of other engineering codes belongs to the owner of this warehouse.